There was a time when a whole band or orchestra had to practice long and hard so that finally when the song was recorded, it was at its zenith.

 He can also tag the same effect to two different tracks and make other desired changes without affecting or losing the other tracks.
 He can concentrate on one portion by muting the others, and can thus study each portion separately.
 This is a process called “punching in” or “punching out”.

-Multitrack recorders come in all size and shapes; they can fit in your pocket or sit on your desk.
+Multitrack recorders come in all size and shapes such as the Tascam DP-006; they can fit in your pocket or sit on your desk.
 Using the sel-sync or Selective Synchronous recording, editors can record one track while listening to another.

 They are generally commended for enhancing the quality and clarity of sound.
 They can trace the lightest whisper to the loudest sound so that you won’t miss anything.